omerts/f3b3/README.md

 ### Actions

-frx comes with some built in actions, and a generic action creator to avoid the boilerplate of creating action creators for every action.
+f3b3 comes with some built in actions, and a generic action creator to avoid the boilerplate of creating action creators for every action.

 #### Built in actions